-(1) Includes (a) annual base salary as of December 31, 2019, plus (b) annual targeted bonus for the year ended December 31, 2019, times the multiple applicable to the NEO.
+Includes (a) annual base salary as of December 31, 2022, plus (b) annual targeted bonus for the year ended December 31, 2022, times the multiple applicable to the NEO.

-(2) Payable only in the event the executive's employment is terminated without cause or for "good reason" within three years following a change in control.
+(2) Payable only in the event the executive's employment is terminated by the Company without cause or by the executive for "good reason" within one year following a change in control.